Ambassador4ik/The-Brainiest/README.md

 To run your local copy, set up nginx with [nginx.conf](.proxy/nginx.conf), then run each service separately.
 You will also need to provide at least 3 different PostgreSQL databases and 1 Apache Kafka broker.

 The thing will not launch on windows operating system.
+Separate nodes for each service recommended.